perttuta/home-alarm/README.md

 ONVIF (HomeAssistant) / MQTT / S3 alarm video storage with Telegram notification.
 Works with Reolink-820A.

+## Recording Modes

+The system supports two recording modes:

+### Continuous Mode (default)
+- ffmpeg runs continuously in the background, creating 10-second video segments
+- When an alarm triggers, the two most recent segments are copied and uploaded
+- Higher resource usage (disk I/O, storage, CPU) but captures events that just occurred

+### On-Demand Mode
+- ffmpeg only starts when an alarm is triggered
+- Records for 10 seconds (configurable) starting from the alarm event
+- Lower resource usage when no alarms occur
+- Only one video file is created per alarm

+Configure via `RECORDING_MODE` in your environment file:
+- `RECORDING_MODE=continuous` (default)
+- `RECORDING_MODE=on-demand`
+- `ON_DEMAND_DURATION=10` (seconds, only used in on-demand mode)

 # Deployment

 1. Create new env